This website uses cookies to help you make the most of your visit.

 Principle 3.
 Premises

-The pharmacy keeps its website up to date with the pharmacy’s name, owner, address, SI and registration details.
-And it displays current information about its PIPs and online prescribing services.
-But some terminology used on the manual.co website is potentially misleading.
+The pharmacy generally keeps its websites up to date with the pharmacy’s name, owner, address, SI and registration details.
+And it displays current information about its prescribers and online prescribing services.
 The pharmacy's premises are clean, secure and suitable for the provision of its services.
 The pharmacy prevents people accessing its premises when it is closed so that it keeps its medicines and people's information safe.

 Principle 4.
 Services, including medicines management

 The pharmacy’s services are easily accessed via their websites, telephone or email.
-The pharmacy’s prescribing service has safeguards in place to manage the risks associated with providing this service but the safeguards, are not always applied.
-So some medicines may not be prescribed and supplied appropriately.
-The pharmacy and the prescribing service does not always have the person’s consent to share prescribing information with the person’s doctor.
-So the pharmacy and the prescribing service cannot always share information with the people responsible for a person’s care.
+The pharmacy has suitable assurances regarding the prescribing service, its prescribing policies and how it manages and identifies risk.
+It can show how people’s information is verified and how people with certain conditions are followed up.
 The pharmacy obtains its medicines from reputable sources and stores its medicines stock securely at the right temperature.
-It makes sure people have all the information such as patient information leaflets and treatment plans that will help them to use their medicines safely.
+It makes sure people have the necessary information such as patient information leaflets and treatment plans that will help them to use their medicines safely.
 The pharmacy team members know what to do if any stock needs to be returned to the suppliers.

 Principle 5.
 Equipment and facilities